pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

   - Functionality that was moved into its own bundle and must be enabled manually in `config/bundles.php`
     - Glossary has been moved into PimcoreGlossaryBundle
     - SEO Document Editor, robots.txt and HTTP Errors has been moved into PimcoreSeoBundle
     - [System Info & Tools] Php Info, Opcache Status and System Requirements check has been moved into `pimcore/system-info-bundle` package.
+    - UUID has been moved into PimcoreUuidBundle
+      - Config `pimcore:general:instance_identifier` has been removed, please use `pimcore_uuid:instance_identifier` in the PimcoreUuidBundle instead.
+Please run `bin/console config:dump pimcore_uuid` to see more about the instance identifier config after installing the bundle.
 - [Codeception] Bumped `codeception/codeception` version to ^5.0.
 Now, Pimcore is using a new directory structure for tests (Codeception 5 directory structure).
 For details, please see [#13415](https://github.com/pimcore/pimcore/pull/13415)
 - [Session]
   - `AdminSessionHandler` requires session from request stack.